 Different types of economic crime are some of the most common criminal offences in Denmark.5 Economic crime includes offences such as fraud, embezzlement, breach of trust and fraudulent preference.6 These offences are punishable by up to one-and-a-half years' imprisonment or, in particularly aggravating circumstances, up to eight years' imprisonment.7

-On the completion of investigations, the police chief will decide whether to bring charges.12 Under Section 685 of the Danish Administration of Justice Act, the victim's claim for damages may be heard by the court together with a criminal case subject to certain conditions.
-At the request of the police, the court may also decide to seize assets, among other things, as security for the victim's claim for recovery or damages.13
+On completion of investigations, the police chief will decide whether to bring charges.12 Under Section 685 of the Danish Administration of Justice Act, the victim's claim for damages may be heard by the court together with the criminal case subject to certain conditions.
+At the request of the police, the court may also decide to seize assets, among other things as security for the victim's claim for recovery or damages.13

 Action for damages

 A victim who has suffered a financial loss due to fraud can pursue his claim in a civil case pursuant to Danish tort law.
 According to Danish tort law, damages may be awarded if the following cumulative criteria are met: